Role Model (singer): Career

 On February 17, 2023, he released the single "A Little More Time" alongside an official music video co-directed by himself and Emma Chamberlain.

 He released his second album, Kansas Anymore, in July 2024.
 He then released a deluxe edition of the album, Kansas Anymore (The Longest Goodbye), in February 2025, alongside the upbeat country-inspired single, "Sally, When the Wine Runs Out", which gained some popularity on TikTok after he teased the song pre-release.
 The album, overall, received positive reviews from audience and critics alike, with ACRN Media praising Pillsbury for his growth and transition into a pop-folk sound.

-Beginning in September 2024, he performed as an opening act on Gracie Abrams' world tour for her second album, The Secret of Us.
+Beginning in September 2024, he performed as an opening act for the US leg of Gracie Abrams' world tour for her second album, The Secret of Us, concluding in October 2024.

+On December 9, 2024, Role Model was announced to be the opener for Gracie Abrams' The Secret of Us Deluxe Tour commencing in July 2025.

+On May 19, 2025, it was announced that Role Model will star in Netflix's and Lena Dunham's rom-com Good Sex, starring Natalie Portman and Mark Ruffalo, coming out in 2027, marking his first on-screen acting role.
+However, it was later announced that the filming for the movie would clash with his The Secret of Us Deluxe Tour dates, notifying that he would only play four dates out of the eleven initially announced.

-On October 11, 2025, Role Model was the musical guest on an episode of Saturday Night Live.
+On October 11, 2025, Role Model was the musical guest on an episode of Saturday Night Live where he performed "Sally, When the Wine Runs Out", in which Charli XCX made a surprise cameo during the performance.
+He also performed "Some Protector", off of the deluxe version of his album Kansas Anymore.

+On December 6, 2025, he was honored at the ninth annual Variety Hitmakers Awards, where he was awarded Triple Threat of the Year.

+On January 2, 2026, he performed at the 2026 NHL Winter Classic.
+In Fall 2026, he will tour North America in support of his latest album, Chuck Timely & the Hourglass.

 Artistry

 Pillsbury allegedly took his name from Paul Rudd's character in the 2008 film Role Models.
-However, during a June 2022 interview with Zach Sang, he confirmed this was a joke.
+However, during a June 2022 interview with Zach Sang, he confirmed this was a joke, and that this is not the reason for his stage name.
 He often plays acoustic guitar on his songs, and his music has been described as pop and bedroom pop.
-He has called Mac Miller an inspiration of his due to his influence on the city of Pittsburgh, and called meeting him "the most pivotal moment in [his] life".
+He has called Mac Miller an inspiration of his due to his influence on the city of Pittsburgh, and called meeting him "the most pivotal moment in my life".
 Critics have described his lyrics, which discuss topics such as sex, mental health, and relationships, as "relatable" and "confessional".